Johns Hopkins Institute for NanoBioTechnology

 Some examples of significant research originating from INBT affiliated faculty laboratories include:

-• Researchers in the lab of David Gracias, an associate professor of Chemical and Biomolecular Engineering, have invented dust-particle-size devices that can grab and remove living cells from hard-to-reach places without the need for electrical wires, tubes or batteries.
+- Researchers in the lab of David Gracias, a professor of Chemical and Biomolecular Engineering and IEEE Fellow, have invented dust-particle-size devices that can grab and remove living cells from hard-to-reach places without the need for electrical wires, tubes or batteries.
 Instead, the devices are controlled by heat or biochemical signals.

-• Peter Searson, professor of Materials Science and Engineering, and Denis Wirtz, professor of Chemical and Biomolecular Engineering, have invented a method that could be used to help figure out how cancer cells break free from neighboring tissue, an “escape” that can spread the disease to other parts of the body.
-The new lab-on-a-chip could lead to better cancer therapies.
+- Peter Searson, professor of Materials Science and Engineering, and Denis Wirtz, professor of Chemical and Biomolecular Engineering, have invented a method that could be used to help figure out how cancer cells break free from neighboring tissue, an “escape” that can spread the disease to other parts of the body.

 Q: Where do you see nanotechnology applications leading in the future?